What is Reality?

 Most likely, the reason for this belief is that change appears to be messy, not a neat equation or coordinate system, as time was supposed to be, so people could not make the jump to thinking that change is fundamental and causally precedes time.
 After all, it's far more difficult to believe that in order to describe time you need thousands of words instead of a few characters that make an equation.

 Is there time without change?
 There isn't.
 Consider a Universe which has quanta that have mass but which never change.
 How do you measure time there?
-Even if cadence were to still exist, you can't measure time because you need clocks to measure time, but clocks need change (like oscillations).
+Even if cadence were to still exist, you can't measure time because you need clocks to measure time, but clocks track change (like oscillations), change which is missing.
 But even if you could measure time, what would you actually see (in time) considering that nothing changes and there is no distinction among states?

 Why can the future change, but the past can't?
 What do you mean by the "future can change"?
 It certainly doesn't mean that people have control over the change, since there is no free will.
 The current state does change sequentially, based on the laws of physics and a tiny bit of randomness, so the future comes into existence as the new current state.
 However, any state which is not the current state can't change, be that state from either the past or from a future that will never happen.
 So, the future becomes / arrives, it doesn't change at your will.